Bourbon Baby Back Ribs | Slow Cooker

 Helpful tips

-- Sometimes baby back ribs are also known as loin ribs.
+- Sometimes, baby back ribs are also known as loin ribs.
 You can use either.

 - You can cook these ribs in your slow cooker either on high for 4 hours or on low for 8 hours.
-I find they come out exactly the same.
+I find they come out the same.
 I prefer getting the ribs done quicker so I can eat them sooner.

 - Make sure to cover both sides of the ribs with the bourbon sauce, especially since they will have to overlap a little.